Ahmed-Sadawi/Data-Structures-Explanation-for-Beginners/Array/Expanaition.md

 ## Definition

-An **array** contiguous area of memory consisting of equal size elements indexed by contiguous integres.
+An **array** is a contiguous area of memory consisting of equal-sized elements indexed by contiguous integers.

 ## Explanation
 When you initialize: